Maxwell Ward, 6th Viscount Bangor: Early life and education

-Ward was born to Henry Ward, 5th Viscount Bangor, and his first wife, scientific illustrator Mary Ward, who died in the world's first motoring accident.
+Ward was born to Henry Ward, 5th Viscount Bangor, and his first wife, scientific illustrator Mary Ward, who died in the world's first motoring accident in 1869.

 He was educated at Harrow School and the Royal Military Academy, Woolwich.

 Military service

 Ward was commissioned a second lieutenant in the Royal Artillery on 23 July 1887, and promoted to lieutenant on 23 July 1890.
-He was promoted to captain on 1 April 1898, appointed divisional adjutant in February 1900, and Instructor at the School of Gunnery on 10 October 1900.
+He was promoted to captain on 1 April 1898, appointed divisional adjutant in February 1900, then ADC to General Lord William Seymour, Commander of the British Troops in Canada.
+He was back in Britain as Instructor at the School of Gunnery from 10 October 1900.
 Promotion to major came in 1906.
 After his father's death in 1911, he succeeded to the title of Viscount Bangor.
 He retired from active duty in 1912 and commanded the Antrim Royal Garrison Reserve Artillery.
 He was recommissioned in 1914 after the start of the First World War.
 He was appointed an Officer of the Order of the British Empire in the 1919 New Year Honours.
+He was temporarily appointed a Lieutenant Colonel while in the Royal Naval Division Army Ordnance Depot.